cubenicke/Fury/Readme.txt

 This addon is an attempt at simplifying the DPS aspect of Warrior combat.

 To use Fury, simply set up a key in the keybindings menu or make a macro containing /fury, and press this repeatedly when in combat.
-Each keypres will attempt to activate a warrior ability, running though a list with different requirements for each ability.
+Each keypress will attempt to activate a warrior ability, running though a list with different requirements for each ability.

 ----------